company-starter/company-starter/README.md

 ## Technos we ❤️

-Lerna, Verdaccio, NestJS, React, Cypress, Pupeeter
+Typescript, Lerna, Verdaccio, NestJS, React, Cypress, Pupeeter

 Deployed on AWS with the AWS CDK